AVSystem/developer-zone/docs/Cloud_integrations/datacake.md

 ![Create new Product](images/datacake-add-product.png "Create new Product")

-**Name your device** and enter its endpointname as the device serial number.
+**Name your device** and enter its endpoint name as the device serial number.

 ![Enter device data](images/datacake-enter-device-data.png "Enter device data")

 **Pick a plan** for billing of your integration and complete the process.
-You can add up to 5 devices in Free plan in your worspace.
+You can add up to 5 devices in the Free plan of your workspace.

 ![Pick billing plan](images/datacake-select-plan.png "Pick billing plan")